Assistance Measure

 You can hire a lawyer or a notary to draw up the application, in which case, you will have to pay a fee.
 These fees can vary from one firm to another.

-The Curateur public can take approximately 60 days to process the application.
+The Curateur public can take up to 60 days to process the application.

 The Curateur public or the lawyer/notary: